Workforce Development

 - QuickBooks – Basic Accounting

-In order to be qualified to receive unemployment benefits, a client/student must be enrolled in no less than 12 college credits/semester.
+To receive unemployment benefits, a client/student must be enrolled in no less than 12 college credits/semester.

 Non-Credit Test Prep